Briefing

 A successful workflow produces sourced answers, reviewer notes, control results, and a deployment configuration record your reviewers can inspect.

-Success means one real workflow can be run inside the agreed boundary, produce useful source-backed work, and fit the customer’s review process.
+Success means one real workflow can run inside the agreed boundary, produce useful source-backed work, and fit the customer’s review process.

 Not a cloud chat subscription, model marketplace, or open-ended consulting program.
 The first commercial motion is a controlled deployment around one workflow and one review path.